Investigative Framework

 This is a common pattern in migraines not responding to treatment: the approach wasn't wrong, but it addressed one layer while others continued to accumulate.

 This framework works alongside medical care.
-It doesn't replace medication - it provides a structured way to identify which layers may be active so that decisions can be more targeted.
+It doesn't replace medication - it shows you which layers are active so decisions can be more targeted.

 Identify dominant layers